 The Corporation's major purchases are transacted in Canadian dollars, US dollars, and Mexican Pesos.
 The Corporation funds certain operations, exploration and administrative expenses in Mexico using US dollar and Mexican Peso currency converted from its Canadian and US dollar bank accounts held in Canada.
 As GoGold Resources Inc., the parent corporation, has a functional currency of Canadian dollars, net liabilities held in US dollars are affected by foreign exchange fluctuations and will affect the Corporation's net income.
-At September 30, 2017, GoGold Resources Inc. had net monetary liabilities in US dollars of \$53,809 (September 30, 2016 - \$33,477), for which a 10% change in US exchange rates would change net income by approximately \$5,381, which would then be offset by a corresponding change recorded through foreign currency translation differences recorded through other comprehensive income.
-At September 30, 2017, the Corporation had net monetary liabilities in Mexican Pesos of approximately \$1,080 (September 30, 2016 - \$2,476), for which a 10% change in Mexican Peso exchange rates would change net income by approximately \$108.
+At September 30, 2018, GoGold Resources Inc. had net monetary assets in US dollars of \$7,047 (September 30, 2017 - liabilities of \$53,809), for which a 10% change in US exchange rates would change net income by approximately \$705.
+At September 30, 2018, the Corporation had net monetary assets in Mexican Pesos of approximately \$6,255 (September 30, 2017 - liabilities of \$1,080), for which a 10% change in Mexican Peso exchange rates would change net income by approximately \$625.